CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 - Each codon needs to be specifically 3 nucleotide base pairs in order to be read, however, codons are read based on certain start and stop signals
 - Since we did not account for this, we included a temporary fix by making the test DNA sequences have lengths divisible by 3
 - A more robust correction would involve checking the overhang and ommitting if necessary

+### Insertion and Deletions in Peptide Chains
+- One challenge we are still working on is properly discovering insertions and deletions between two peptide chains
+- Since insertions and deletions can cause difference in lengths of the chains and may cause index changes, more robust statistical models need to be used

 ## Run Commands